oneops/oneops.github.io/user/operation/monitoring-reference.md

 # Overview

-Monitoring of numerous metrics is a powerful feature available to users.
+Monitoring of numerous metrics about components is a powerful feature available to users.
 It includes support for aspects such as

 - thresholds and notification via alerts
 - tracking of metrics over long time ranges